csrvermaak/csrvermaaktest/R/Readme.md

 ### Price to BOok Ratio

-The price to book ratio is defines as
+The price to book ratio is defined as